-I'm originally from Scottsdale, AZ, but I currently live in Durham, NC, where I'm a sophomore at Duke University.
+I'm originally from Scottsdale, AZ, but I currently live in Durham, NC, where I'm a senior at Duke University.
 I'm majoring in Computer Science with minors in Arabic and Religion.

-Throughout my nine-week stay in Amman, Jordan, I had the honor of working as an intern for the Justice Center for Legal Aid, the largest legal aid provider in Jordan.
-Outside of my work at the JCLA, I volunteered with a local charity to provide aid to Syrian refugees in the city of Mafraq.
-I hope to continue to use my skills to contribute to projects in the Middle East, improve Arabic language learning tools for English speakers, and foster a better understanding of the Arab World in the United States.
+During my nine-week stay in Amman, Jordan, I worked as an intern for the Justice Center for Legal Aid, the largest legal aid provider in Jordan.
+Outside of my work at the JCLA, I volunteered with another local organization, working with Syrian refugees in the city of Mafraq.
+I hope to continue to use my skills to contribute to projects in the Middle East, improve Arabic language learning tools for English speakers, and foster a better understanding of the Arab world in the United States.

 In my sophomore year, I rediscovered my passion for computer science that began in high school and declared my major.
 I then worked as an undergraduate researcher in the Duke Computer Science Department the following summer.
 Animal rights became important to me during my time in Jordan, so I also spent a month working for Farm Sanctuary, one of the largest animal protection organizations in the U.S.

 During my junior year I continued to remain engaged by working as a teaching assistant for two data science courses and participating in a variety of clubs -- many of which are wellness and service oriented.
 I worked as a back-End software developer intern at IBM during my junior summer, and I will be working as a software engineer at Visa in Highlands Ranch, CO after graduation.